Lucky Jim 3 - Cajun and Gator - Cover

 I headed farther south this time.
 When my scanner showed several fish that included six swordfish in a loose group, I dropped my baited jig in front of one of them and ended up catching a Mako shark that had been going after one of the swordfish.
 Despite being disappointed, I took it back to the ship.
 The two fishermen had become six by then, including Idania and Helga.
 The four crewmembers were excited about the shark and assured me that they preferred the Mako shark to the swordfish, especially the way their chef fixed it.

 The still photographer wanted a picture of us with the shark.
-Idania and Helga bookended me, and the four fishermen squeezed into the picture.
-Since it was three and a half meters long and weighed five hundred kilograms, there was plenty of room in the photo for the seven of us.
+Idania and Helga bookended me, and the other fishermen squeezed into the picture.
+Since it was three and a half meters long and weighed five hundred kilograms, there was plenty of room in the photo for all of us.

 Having brought home swordfish before, after tasting the Mako shark at dinner, I had to agree that it was better.